 Hypnosis is an important technique in helping a person do away with unnecessary fears that block them from moving on with their lives.
 Elimination of any fear of failure (or its counterpart, fear of success) is essential to generating the positive motivation to continue.
 People need a sense of direction and short-term, quickly achievable goals as first steps to providing convincing proof that their depression is lifting.
 Over time, the long-term results can be significant.
 Mood and energy levels increase, compulsive and psychosomatic symptoms fade and emotions become understandable.
 Clients move toward self-direction and greater interpersonal involvement.
 Self-derogation is reduced, and positive feelings about life's possibilities develop, often rapidly.

-In working with an issue as serious as deep depression, or chronic anxiety, I cannot emphasize, enough, the important of advanced training in hypnotic work, and in counseling techniques.
+A Caution In working with an issue as serious as deep depression, or chronic anxiety, I cannot emphasize, enough, the important of advanced training in hypnotic work, and in counseling techniques.
 I feel that hypnotherapists who believe that their basic training allows them to work with any symptom can do much harm.
 This is an area requiring skill beyond the usual hypnotic suggestions for positive action.
 Additional training and experience in methods that go beyond giving positive suggestions is crucial for such problems as depression and deep anxiety.

 Due to the many symptoms that can be indicative of depression, and the great variation of each client's history and personality, the therapist who works with these kinds of issues must have a large "kit-bag" of counseling and hypnotic tools, with a sensitive instinct in how to use them.
 Once the initiation event is uncovered, and the primary depression released, then hypnosis continues to be superb in its ability to help with other symptoms.
 The case of the depressed elder, given earlier, is a good example of the importance of using a combination of profound and sensitive counseling and hypnotic techniques.
 Therapists who work with depression, or chronic anxiety, must be skilled, not just in taking someone back in time to an initiating event.
 They must have instincts and training that allow them to know what to do once that event is uncovered.
 The skill is in discerning the best way to help the client release the hold an initiating event has on their psyche, and to discover what the next steps are for total healing.
 It requires sensitivity and experience to make connections between various events in one's life, current issues, and anything uncovered during hypnosis.
 It requires sensitivity and experience to know what to do with those connections.